Virasoro Entanglement Berry Phases: Non-diagonalization for Virasoro

 \subsection{Issues from non-diagonalization}

 In this subsection, we will show that the ambiguities in the diagonalization of the Virasoro algebra with respect to the adjoint action translate to ambiguities in the projection operator.
 This leads to different answers for the Berry curvature that are physically inequivalent.
+As a result, there is no sensible bulk interpretation.
+It is because parallel transport acting by elements of the usual Virasoro algebra is plagued with ambiguities that we are forced to extend to a non-standard algebra constructed from vector fields on the half-circle as in Section~\ref{sec:transport}, where the construction is unique.

-In this case, we want to construct a zero-mode projector $P_0$ so that it evaluates to zero for the integrand of Eq.~\eqref{eq:nonzeromode1}, while it gives a non-zero value for Eq.~\eqref{eq:Hmodplane}.
-We emphasize that this is a different projection operator than the one considered in Section~\ref{sec:transport}, in particular it is finite rather than a delta function.
-A contour integral prescription can be devised in such a way as to satisfy the properties: \begin{itemize} \item The functional is non-zero on the modular Hamiltonian, i.e., $P_0\left(H_{\rm mod}\right)=1$~, \item It projects out the commutator of the modular Hamiltonian with anything else, i.e., $P_0\left([H_{\rm mod},X_{\xi}]\right)=0~$, for any vector field $\xi(z)$~. \end{itemize}
+For the ordinary Virasoro case, we want to construct a zero-mode projector $P_0$ so that it evaluates to zero for the integrand of Eq.~\eqref{eq:nonzeromode1}, while it gives a non-zero value for Eq.~\eqref{eq:Hmodplane}.
+In other words we can devise a contour integral prescription in such a way as to satisfy the properties: \begin{itemize} \item The functional is non-zero on the modular Hamiltonian, i.e., $P_0\left(H_{\rm mod}\right)=1$~, \item It projects out the commutator of the modular Hamiltonian with anything else, i.e., $P_0\left([H_{\rm mod},X_{\xi}]\right)=0~$, for any vector field $\xi(z)$~. \end{itemize} We emphasize that this is a different projection operator than the one considered in Section~\ref{sec:transport}, in particular it is finite rather than a delta function.

 There are several different choices that obey both of these properties:

 By explicitly computing the residues, one can express these in terms of the diffeomorphism $\xi$ and its derivative evaluated at the endpoints of the interval as